Ronald and Belmont Pitkin receive posthumous Goddard Award for Excellence

 About Goddard College

 Goddard College is a liberal arts institution offering low-residency bachelor’s and master’s degrees from its campus in Plainfield, Vermont, and its educational sites in Port Townsend and Seattle, Washington.
-Constituted according to the ideals of democracy and principles of progressive education developed by John Dewey, Goddard asks students to students decide their areas of study, determine which resources they will use, and devise how they will measure and demonstrate what they learn.
+Constituted according to the ideals of democracy and principles of progressive education developed by John Dewey, Goddard asks students to decide their areas of study, determine which resources they will use, and devise how they will measure and demonstrate what they learn.
 The College was founded in 1863 and subsequently moved to its Plainfield campus in 1938.
 The New England Association of Schools and Colleges, Inc., through the Commission on Institutions of Higher Education, accredits the institution.